kdonnay/meltt/README.md

 ```
 ![meltt_tplot](https://cloud.githubusercontent.com/assets/13281042/26285852/e3e938c6-3e25-11e7-8d52-d310a27e1c4f.jpeg)

 Similarly, `mplot()` presents a summary of the spatial distribution of the data by plotting the spatial points onto a Google map.
-Events where matches were detected are denoted from the unity entries by blue diamonds.
+Events where matches were detected are labeled by blue diamonds.
 Again, the goal is to get a sense of the spatial distribution of the matches to both identify any clustering/disproportionate coverage in where matches are located, and to also get a sense of the spread of the integrated output.

 ```R
 mplot(output)
 ```
 ![meltt_mplot](https://cloud.githubusercontent.com/assets/13281042/26286067/e36a4b98-3e29-11e7-9d7d-1156ea05c31f.jpeg)

 `mplot()` also contains an `interactive =` argument that when set to `TRUE` generates an interactive Google map in the user's primary browser for more granular inspection of the spatial matches.
-Information regarding the input criteria in which each entry was assessed (e.g. the taxonomy inputs) are retained and can be referenced by hovering over the point with a mouse.
+Information regarding the input criteria in which each entry was assessed (e.g. the taxonomy inputs) are retained and can be referenced by hovering over the point with the mouse.

 ```R
 mplot(output,interactive=T)